• Home

 Keep vs. Evernote: Which is better?

 Evernote, on the other hand, is better if you need to add more content and have it well-structured in each note.
 It's also more robust for dealing with a higher number of notes as it has better note organization tools.
-It's a better companion for more serious, research-heavy projects.
+It's a better companion for more serious, research-heavy projects, and it packs strong AI features to help you clean, expand, and search through notes.

 There's a case for using both apps together, too.
 You can leverage Keep's speed and Evernote's thoroughness, with the first for day-to-day notes and jotting down ideas, and the latter for the bigger picture, organizing and filing those notes as needed.
 If you go this route, a tip: schedule some time every week to go through the week's notes, and file them where they need to be.
 Don't let the chaos take control.